Opinion: Why do people blindly support Johnny Depp? I’ll tell you why

 Escaping an abusive relationship is one of the most dangerous times for victims.
 Just because the relationship ends, it doesn’t mean the abuse ends.
 Post-separation coercive and controlling behaviour is one of the most insidious and corrosive forms of abuse that I’ve ever seen.

-It is telling that Depp is dragging Heard through a second-high profile trial in the US, hoping for a better outcome.
-He is suing her for a whopping $50 million – this looks to me like serious financial control.
+It is telling that Depp is dragging Heard through a second high-profile trial in the US, hoping for a better outcome.
+He is suing her for a whopping $50m – this looks to me like serious financial control.

 Both cases in England and the US centre on silencing Heard from speaking about the abuse she says he inflicted on her.
 I see many victims of domestic abuse being sued for “defamation”, for daring to speak about what their perpetrator did to them.